profduality/Wk11-JS-buttonNamePrompt/README.md

 The javascript uses the name feedback from the user to construct a greeting message.

 The 1st version uses an in-page <script> - see: <a href="buttonNamePrompt.html">buttonNamePrompt.html</a>
-The 2nd version uses an external / separate .js file that is referenced from the html - see: buttonNamePromptExternal.html & the file buttonNamePrompt.js.
+The 2nd version uses an external / separate .js file that is referenced from the html - see: <a href="buttonNamePromptExternal.html">buttonNamePromptExternal.html</a> & the file <a href="buttonNamePrompt.js">buttonNamePrompt.js</a>.